 Rachel Augustine Potter is an Associate Professor of Politics at the University of Virginia.
 Her research focuses on the hidden politics of procedure and process in American political institutions, with a particular focus on the bureaucracy and regulation.

 Sidney M. Milkis is the White Burkett Miller Professor in the Department of Politics and a Faculty Fellow at the Miller Center.
 He was awarded the Cavaliers’ Distinguished Teaching Professorship for 2018-2020, the highest teaching award at the University of Virginia, which recognizes an eminent scholar for outstanding undergraduate teaching.
 In 2016-2017, he was named the John G. Winant Visiting Professor of American Government at Oxford University.
 He has a B.A. from Muhlenberg College and a Ph.D. in Political Science from the University of Pennsylvania.

-Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia.
-She is also has affiliations with UVA’s Frank Batten School of Leadership and Public Policy and the Miller Center.
+Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia and the Chair of the Politics Department.
+She also has affiliations with UVA’s Miller Center and the Batten School.
 Jen’s research focuses on political ambition, campaigns and elections, and media and politics.
-She is the author or co-author of seven books, including Women on the Run: Gender, Media, and Political Campaigns in a Polarized Era (with Danny Hayes) and It Still Takes a Candidate: Why Women Don't Run for Office (with Richard L. Fox).
+She is the author or co-author of eight books, including News Hole: The Demise of Local Journalism and Political Engagement (with Danny Hayes) and It Still Takes a Candidate: Why Women Don't Run for Office (with Richard L. Fox).

 New Content Coming Soon!